Our Mission – Helping Cats in Need

 We operate a no kill policy and we always operate in the best interests of cats.

-In 2017 our dedicated cat Rescue Centre helped 292 cats and kittens.
+Every year, on average, our dedicated cat Rescue Centre helps 500 cats and kittens.

 It takes a lot more than good intentions to run any animal rescue centre correctly.